 The interface depicted in your paper prototypes should, finally, enable your target users to navigate, recover from errors, and change their minds.
 You should write some captions to explain the high-level flow of each "screen" of your paper prototype, so that it is easier to understand how it works.
+Those captions must not be in the paper prototype.
 Ideally, a developer should be able to use your prototype to create a functional app with a defined flow.